 The next few years will see a huge shift of capacity into the cloud (particularly personal and enterprise clouds), and with this trend, there would be a need to deploy more storage increasing capacity and lowering energy costs at the same time.
 The new drives have a better capacity-to-power ratio, making them perfect for use in the cloud.

 This drive is designed in 3.5” form-factor and offers a capacity of 4TB.
 This HDD consists of a spindle rotating at 5900 rpm, a DDR2 cache of 64 MB, and the Serial ATA-600 interface.
-The performance of this drive is impressive, featuring 140 MB/s – 170 MB/s maximum sustained data rate, 5.1ms average latency, and 12ms average seek time.
+The performance of hard drive is impressive, featuring 140 MB/s – 170 MB/s maximum sustained data rate, 5.1ms average latency, and 12ms average seek time.
 Generally, the drive requires 6.9 W; however, the idle power consumption is 4.59 W.

 The Terascale hard disk drives have the benefit of high-vibration tolerance, as they are designed using enterprise-class platforms.
 These drives provide data centers with high level of storage scalability necessary to meet their demands.
 You can secure your sensitive data using the Instant Secure Erase (ISE) technology and have a safe disposal of the drive.

 This drive comes in a 2.5” form factor and has a 64MB cache and SAS-6 Gb/s interface.
 The drive has a capacity of 1.2 GB and the sustained transfer rate of 125 MB/s – 204 MB/s.
 The drive also features Seagate’s PowerChoice technology that can be used to minimize power consumption during idle intervals.